 Take our short assessment to see if the behaviors your teen is expressing are signs of a bigger problem.
-If your teen exhibits these behaviors they may be a candidate for Shepherds Hill Academy.
+If your teen exhibits these behaviors he or she may be a candidate for Shepherds Hill Academy.
 Find out now:

 Some Important Warning Signs of Serious Trouble Ahead

 Take inventory of your child’s behavior.
 Is this new behavior occurring frequently?
-Is your child’s attitude, language and demeanor changing?
-These could all be signs of unhealthy habits in their life.
+Is your child’s attitude, language, and demeanor changing?
+These could all be signs of unhealthy habits in his or her life.

 - Your teen is displaying behavior that is a marked change from what has been normal.
-This changed behavior can include: sleeping little or too long, forgetfulness, lack of motivation, aggression, depression, anxiety, grades slipping, hating what they once loved or loving what they once hated, always wanting to be with friends or away from home, or avoiding friends altogether and spending too much time alone.
+These changed behaviors may include the following: sleeping too little or too long, forgetfulness, lack of motivation, aggression, depression, anxiety, slipping grades, hating what they once loved or loving what they once hated, always wanting to be with friends or away from home, or avoiding friends altogether and spending too much time alone.

-- There are outright or veiled threats of suicide or self-mutilation/cutting, excessive risk-taking, dangerous drug use or blatant sexual promiscuity–seemingly a loss of a conscience or moral compass.
+- There is a outright or veiled threat of suicide or self-mutilation/cutting, excessive risk-taking, dangerous drug use, or blatant sexual promiscuity–seemingly a loss of a conscience or moral compass.

-- Treatment by your teen of people, pets, or belongings is threatening or out of control.
+- Your teen’s treatment of people, pets, or belongings is threatening or out of control.

-- Your teen shows blatant disregard for your feelings, time or possessions.
-Meanwhile, at the same time, your teen is staunchly defending his or her peers.
+- Your teen shows blatant disregard for your feelings, time, or possessions.
+At the same time, your teen staunchly defends his or her peers.